haddocking/haddock3/DISCLAIMER.md

 While CNS is free of use for non-profit users, a proper license is required for commercial applications.
 Biovia is handling those licenses (<https://www.3ds.com/how-to-buy/contact-sales>).
-While they officially do not distribute CNS (CNX) anymore, they usally allow the use of the non-profit version provided a proper license is purchased for some of their modelling software.
+While they officially do not distribute CNS (CNX) anymore, they usually allow the use of the non-profit version provided a proper license is purchased for some of their modelling software.

 The HADDOCK3 modules using CNS are: